Also known as the Eight Wastes and the Eight Deadly Wastes and the eight forms of waste.

 Over-Production

-Over-production is producing greater quantities or making more of something than is required by the customer.
-It is thought to be the worst of the eight as it creates the other types of waste.
-Over-production increases lead times, consumes more materials, promotes a batch and queue system, hides quality problems, and may prevent other activities from taking place.
+Over-production is producing greater quantities or making more of something than what is actually demanded or required by the customer.
+It is thought to be the worst of the eight wastes as it contributes in creating the other types of waste.
+Over-production consumes more materials, promotes a batch and queue system, increases lead times, hides quality problems, and may prevent other activities from taking place.

 Examples